 In a group practice, there should be a clear understanding about who will retain the medical records when a physician leaves the practice.
-It is possible the group will undertake retention of the records, especially if patients will continue to be followed by that group.
-The physician who created a specific medical record should have access to a copy of the portion of the record that he or she created even after leaving the practice; this access should be specified in a Data Sharing Agreement.
+It is possible that the group will undertake retention of the records, especially if patients will continue to be followed by that group.
+Even after leaving the practice, a physician who created a specific medical record should have access to a copy of the portion of the record that they created; this access should be specified in a Data Sharing Agreement.

-Continued access to relevant patient information is important as the treating physician may still receive requests from patients to obtain their medical records.
-Physicians may also need the records in the event of medical-legal issues that may arise years later.
+Continued access to relevant patient information is important, as the treating physician may still receive requests from patients to obtain their medical records.
+Physicians may also need the records in the event of medico-legal issues that may arise years later.
 Once the applicable retention period for a record has expired, the original record should be destroyed in an appropriate manner that ensures the information remains secure.
-Lastly, the destruction of records should be documented in a log book listing the destroyed records on a given date.
+Lastly, the destruction of records should be documented in a logbook listing the records destroyed on a given date.

 The bottom line